eciii/pkdb/FOSS (concepts).md

-A **software product** is one or more pieces of software that are advertised, packaged and distributed as a unit.
+A **software product** is one or more pieces of software that are advertised/marketed, packaged and distributed as a unit.

 An **open-source software project** is a concentrated effort of a group of people, the **project participants**, that **contribute** to the production of one or more related software products.